In the Vectornator Mac App, you can easily refine your typography with precision controls to change your font's attributes.

 Converting Text to Shapes

-To convert text into shapes, select your text box and click the button Create Outlines from Text inside the Style Inspector.
+To convert text into shapes, select your text box and click the button Create Outlines from Text at the bottom of the Text Context-Aware Options in the Inspector.
 This will allow you to edit the text in the same way you would edit any other vector paths.
+Alternatively you can press <key>⌃⌘O<key> to convert your selected text into vector shapes.

 But be aware: converting text to outlines is a one-way process.
 After you change your text into shapes, you won’t be able to edit the text itself again, so it’s better to convert a few words and not an entire paragraph, unless you're certain that you won't need to edit your text again later.